 Our Guest Writer this week is long-time Murphy Creek resident, Dennis Lyon.
 Prior to retiring as Manager of Aurora Golf, Dennis supervised the building of the Murphy Creek Golf Course.
 You can read the 3-part story of the creation of the golf course on our Archives page.
 Today Dennis is writing about the abandoned construction trailer that faced Gun Club Road / Highway 30.

+In about 1998 a Construction Trailer was brought onto the Murphy Creek project by the landowner/developer, Mr. Harvey Alpert.
+This trailer was used by his employees to manage the installation of the Murphy Creek infrastructure, roads, water, sewer etc. Once construction slowed down and the Murphy Creek Metro District clubhouse was finished, the developer's employee worked out of the clubhouse.
+The trailer has sat abandoned and deteriorating for more than 10 years.
+During this time repeated requests were made to Mr. Alpert to remove the abandoned trailer.
+These requests were ignored.
+The issue was reported to Neighborhood Services, by me, without success.
 On August 28th, 2017, I had the opportunity to play golf at Murphy Creek with the Aurora City Attorney in the Aurora Mental Health Golf Tournament.
 When we got to the back nine, I pointed out the trailer and iterated the difficulties faced over the years in trying to get the Murphy Creek Developer to remove his abandoned trailer.
 The City Attorney said this trailer was a violation of the city's municipal code.
 He said he would look into this issue and a few days later an Assistant City Attorney contacted me.
 I was told it could take up to 90 days to bring this issue to municipal court if the landowner did not comply with multiple notices of code violation.

-Aurora Assistant City Attorney I had worked with previously, with the comment, "no neighborhood in Aurora should have to put up with this type of community blight."
+On February 2, 2018 I observed the site and took some photos.
+These photos were sent to the Aurora Assistant City Attorney I had worked with previously, with the comment, "no neighborhood in Aurora should have to put up with this type of community blight."
 What happened after that I am not sure, all I know is later the next week the trailer was removed.
 This trailer's removal was much to the relief and delight of the Murphy Creek neighbors who witnessed the trailer's broken windows, graffiti and deterioration every day for more than a decade.
+What actually bothers me the most is the fact the developer/property owner cared so little about our Murphy Creek Community that he left his abandoned construction trailer to blight our neighborhood, with no regard for its impact on our quality of life, for over a decade.
+Sad.

 We extend our sincere thanks to Dennis for shouldering this problem for the neighborhood and doggedly pursuing a resolution.
 We also thank Dennis for sharing this saga with us.
 We believe this information is part of our history, so we are preserving this article on the Archives page of our website.